-The Shaft Boring Roadheader (SBR) was developed for the mechanized sinking of blind shafts in soft to medium-hard rock.
-Unlike the Shaft Boring Machine (SBM) with a hard rock cutting wheel installed, the SBR has been equipped with a roadheader boom and a rotating cutting drum.
+The Shaft Boring Roadheader (SBR) was developed for the mechanized sinking of blind shafts in soft to medium-hard rock with up to 120 MPa.
+For the efficient excavation of the rock, the SBR has been equipped with a roadheader boom and a rotating cutting drum.
 This allows the creation of variable shaft diameters between 7 and 12 meters.
 Based on the proven technology of Herrenknecht Vertical Shaft Sinking Machines (VSM), the new development offers a higher level of work safety compared to conventional shaft sinking with simultaneously higher advance rates.

 Proven technology as the basis for new developments

 The Vertical Shaft Sinking Machines (VSM) for shafts with lower depths developed by Herrenknecht have already proven successful in numerous applications.
 Based on these project experiences, the SBR boom with cutting drum has been modified to meet the requirements of shaft sinking in the mining industry and the back-up has been adapted.
 The boom allows excavation of the entire shaft cross section to a depth of 1 meter in several roadheading steps.
 The SBR does not need to be moved vertically during this cutting process.

 In the first step of the cutting cycle, the cutting drum creates a cut up to 200 millimeters in depth.
 Subsequently, more circular sections are cut clockwise from the shaft center to the shaft wall.
 After every five of these cycles, the shaft is 1 meter deeper.
 The SBR is now moved down a meter and the cutting cycle begins again.